FridljDa/pm25_inequality/README.md

 The main estimates generated in the paper are available at `data/15_summary`.
 T

 # Data

 Many of the input data are automatically downloaded in the script.
 Where it was not possible, directions for accessing the raw data are included along with the download links provided below.

-Census user key needs to specified in line [here](https://github.com/FridljDa/PM2.5-attributable-mortality-analysis-private/blob/master/code/02_download_meta.R) and [here](https://github.com/FridljDa/PM2.5-attributable-mortality-analysis-private/blob/master/code/04_download_cens.R).

-## Not included in repo
-* data/01_exposure/[YYYY].h5 PM2.5 exposure estimates for contiguous US sourced from [here](ftp://stetson.phys.dal.ca/jmeng/HEI2018-HistoricalPM25/historicalPM25/).
-Too large to include on Github.
-* data/01_exposure/epa PM2.5 exposure measurements for Alaska and Hawaii sourced from [here](https://aqs.epa.gov/aqsweb/airdata/download_files.html).
-Too large to include on Github.
-* data/02_tract tract_shape files in .rds sourced using directly [tigris](https://cran.r-project.org/web/packages/tigris/index.html) (1990) or inderictly [tidycensus::get_decennial](https://walker-data.com/tidycensus/reference/get_decennial.html) (2000:2008, 2010) or [tidycensus::get_acs](https://github.com/walkerke/tidycensus/blob/master/man/get_acs.Rd) (2009,2011:2016).
-Too large to include on Github.
-* data/03_exp_tracts csv tables with census tract geographic identifier and assigned PM2.5 exposure based on data/01_exposure and data/02_tract.
-Too large to include on Github.
-* data/04_exp_rr/mrbrt MR-BRT files for GBD-CRF (see [1](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30752-2/fulltext), [2](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30752-2/fulltext#supplementaryMaterial)) privately shared by IHME team (not primary CRF in main analysis).
-Private, so not shared on Github.
-* data/05_demog/[YYYY]_in_[ZZZZ] census tract level population counts of year [YYYY] translated into census tracts of year [ZZZZ] using data/crosswalk_[YYYY]_[ZZZZ].csv.
-Too large to include on Github.
-* data/06_dem.agr TODO.
-Too large to include on Github.
-* data/07_gbd_paf TODO
-*
 ## Included in repo

 * data/crosswalk_[YYYY]_[YYYY].csv: cross-walk files for census boundaries from the [Longitudinal Tract Database](https://s4.ad.brown.edu/Projects/Diversity/researcher/bridging.htm).
 * data/NCHSURCodes2013.xlsx classification for urbanisation level on county level from [here](https://www.cdc.gov/nchs/data_access/urban_rural.htm)
 * data/rural_urban_class.csv urbanisation classification from NCHSURCodes2013.xlsx crosswalked to county boundary versions of 1990, 2000, 2010 using crosswalk_[YYYY]_[YYYY].csv.
 The classes 1,2 were aggregated into one, similarly 3,4 and 5,6.
+* data/08_svi county level look up table for social-vulnerability level from [here](https://www.atsdr.cdc.gov/placeandhealth/svi/index.html).
 * data/standartpopulation.xlsx manually typed from "Table VIII.
 United States standard population" in the [National Vital Statistics Reports Volume 57, Number 14](https://www.cdc.gov/nchs/data/nvsr/nvsr57/nvsr57_14.pdf)
 * data/nhgis0002_ds120_1990_tract.csv population data at census tract level for 1990 [Ipums](https://data2.nhgis.org/) (Year: 1990; Geographic level: Census Tract (by State--County); Dataset: 1990 Census: STF 1 - 100% Data; NHGIS code: 1990_STF1; NHGIS ID: ds120; Tables: Race by Sex by Age, Universe: Persons, Source code: NP12, NHGIS code:  ET4)
 * IHME_GBD_2019_TMRLT_Y2021M01D05.csv GBD Reference Life Table used for optional calculation of Years of Life Lost